 8. Marking.
 If your dad asks you to mark something in your calendar, you may be shocked for a moment because in dance class, marking anything is forbidden.
-Your dance teacher expects you to dance full-out and give 100 percent all times.
+Your dance teacher expects you to dance full-out and give 100 percent at all times.

 9. Merde.
 Your French teacher is horrified and asks you to watch your language when you wish your fellow dancers luck for that night’s performance by saying, “Merde!”
-You may want to look this one up before your find yourself in deep doo-doo.
+You may want to look this one up before you find yourself in deep doo-doo.